 The signal for foreign investors

 The bigger message is about access.
-That companies can place multibillion-real deals at all shows that Brazil’s capital markets remain open for business even with the benchmark interest rate sitting near fifteen percent.
+That companies can place multibillion-real deals at all shows Brazil’s capital markets remain open even with the benchmark rate near fifteen percent.

 Foreign money is part of the story.
-Overseas flows into Brazilian assets this year have helped provide the demand needed to absorb large offerings, which in turn encourages more companies to try their luck with a listing of their own.
+Overseas flows into Brazilian assets this year have helped provide the demand needed to absorb large offerings, which in turn encourages more companies to try a listing of their own.

 There is a catch for existing holders.
-Any new share sale dilutes current owners in the short term, so the market reads each deal for whether the asset being bought is worth the extra shares printed to pay for it.
+Any new share sale dilutes current owners in the short term, so the market reads each deal to judge whether the asset being bought is worth the extra shares printed to pay for it.

 For a foreign reader, the pattern is the point.
-A cluster of power-sector raises is a useful gauge of appetite for Brazilian risk, and a healthier tell than any single company’s quarterly results in isolation.
+A cluster of power-sector raises is a useful gauge of appetite for Brazilian risk, and a healthier tell than any single company’s quarterly results alone.

 Frequently Asked Questions